RestKit/RestKit/README.md

 Dependencies
 -------------------------

-RestKit provides JSON parser implementations using SBJSON & YAJL.
-The recommended parser is YAJL (as it is known to be faster), but you can use the SBJSON backend instead by adding a dependency on libRestKitJSONParserSBJSON linking against libRestKitJSONParserSBJSON.a instead of the libRestKitJSONParserYAJL.a
+RestKit provides JSON parser implementations using JSONKit, SBJSON & YAJL.
+The recommended parser is JSONKit (as it is known to be the fastest JSON implementation available), but you may choose whatever parser you like and they can be changed at runtime.

-The sources for SBJSON and YAJL are included in the Vendor/ subdirectory.
+The sources for JSONKit, SBJSON and YAJL are included in the Vendor/ subdirectory.
 The headers are copied into the RestKit headers path at build time and can be imported into your project via:
+    #import <RestKit/Support/JSON/JSONKit/JSONKit.h>
     #import <RestKit/Support/JSON/SBJSON/JSON.h>
     #import <RestKit/Support/JSON/YAJL/YAJL.h>

 Currently bundled version of these dependencies are:

+* **JSONKit** - 1.4
 * **YAJLIOS** - 0.2.21
 * **SBJSON** - 2.3.1

-If you currently link against or include SBJSON or YAJL in your project, you can disable the RKJSONParser targets and compile the appropriate RKJSONParser implementation directly into your application.
+If you currently link against or include JSONKit, SBJSON or YAJL in your project, you can disable the RKJSONParser targets and compile the appropriate RKJSONParser sources directly into your application.

-XML parsing is not currently supported.
+XML parsing is supported via a custom, bundled parser written against LibXML.

 Additional parsing backend support is expected in future versions.